Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group26____VeronikaPister_RohitKandula_AdityaChandrasekar/GROUP26_Final_Project.md

 ### Problem Domains
 ![](./img/bioinformatics_ML.png)
-*[[1]](#Works-Cited) Figure 1: applications of Machine Learning within the bioinformatics problem domain*
+*[[1]](#Works-Cited) Fig 1: applications of Machine Learning within the bioinformatics problem domain*

 Figure 1 depicts the problem domains within bioinformatics which supervised learning can be applied to.
 Many of these problems have been introduced throughout the course.
 This figure gives an idea of how impactful supervised learning is and can continue to be in the field of bioinformatics.
 In the center of the figure, a plethora of proteomics problems are described.
 The focus of this chapter will be supervised learning in functional prediction, structure prediction, interaction prediction, and the interplay between all three.

 ### Supervised Learning
 ![](./img/supervised-machine-learning.png)

-*[Figure 2](https://www.javatpoint.com/supervised-machine-learning): Supervised learning follows the general workflow displayed above.
+*[Fig 2](https://www.javatpoint.com/supervised-machine-learning): Supervised learning follows the general workflow displayed above.
 The left half of the image depicts the labeled data which characterizes supervised learning.*

 Supervised learning describes the machine learning algorithms which train on labeled input data in order to classify or otherwise analyze testing data.
 This is in opposition to unsupervised learning which does not interact with labeled data.
 In previous chapters, we have already discussed the supervised algorithms k nearest neighbors (kNN), linear regression, and support vector machines.
 Some other common supervised learning algorithms are naive bayes, decision trees, and most recently neural networks.